Challenge 21: Overview

 The scheme was launched in 2005 in a JD Wetherspoon outlet in Biddulph.
 The scheme has since been taken over by the Retail of Alcohol Standards Group (RASG).

 According to government figures the scheme has been successful in reducing the number of under-18s gaining access to alcohol.

 In May 2007, it was reported that Asda stores in Scotland were operating a Challenge 25 scheme, whereby anyone who appeared to be below the age of 25, seven years above the age required to buy alcohol in the UK, could be asked to provide a form of ID such as a passport, driving licence or PASS-accredited proof of age card.

-As of 2011, the four main supermarket chains (Asda, Tesco, Sainsbury's and Morrisons), Marks & Spencer, The Co-operative, Bargain Booze and Waitrose all apply the Challenge 25 policy.
+As of 2011, the four main supermarket chains (Asda, Tesco, Sainsbury’s and Morrisons), Marks & Spencer, Co-op Food, Bargain Booze and Waitrose all apply the Challenge 25 policy.
 Some have further rules, such as requiring ID from all members of a group in order to proceed with the sale (leading to adults well over 25 sometimes being refused service when shopping with a younger partner, friend or child).
 Furthermore, some supermarkets have trialled a policy of asking all alcohol purchasers for ID irrespective of apparent age, which has led to senior citizens as old as 86 being refused service.

 In many of the large supermarket chains, including Marks & Spencer, The Co-operative and Waitrose, a shop assistant found selling alcohol to an underage person is liable to severe punishment by their employer, including possible dismissal, in addition to the standard legal penalties.
 In any of these companies, the 'Think 25' policy is drilled into all employees very stringently.

 Many independent off-licences continue to apply Challenge 21; enforcement is less stringent in many of these establishments.
 Other off-licences such as the food halls of Selfridges and Harvey Nichols, Spirited Wines, and the long established shops around Soho are not currently members of the RASG.